sunfounder/thales_kit/docs/source/_build/html/_sources/Intruder Alarm.rst.txt

 Intruder Alarm
 ==========================================

 In the previous chapters, we used simple electronic components (such as LED, button).
-This time we will use the sensor module.
+This time we will use the sensor module - PIR.

 Passive infrared sensor (PIR sensor) is a common sensor that can measure infrared (IR) light emitted by objects in its field of view.
 Simply put, it will receive infrared radiation emitted from the body, thereby detecting the movement of people and other animals.
 More specifically, it tells the main control board that someone has entered your room.

-The PIR is covered by a hemispherical plastic lens.
-This lens is not necessary, its role is to provide a wider field of vision (FOV), so that PIR can detect the entire room.

-Uncover the lens, the most central is the detection head, the sensor receives infrared radiation from here.
-The pin labels (VCC, OUT, GND) are also written on this side.

-Turning the PIR upside down, there are two other places to pay attention to besides the pins.
-There are two potentiometers on the side opposite to the pins.
-Please turn both potentiometers counterclockwise to the end.
-There is a 3-Pin with a jumper cap in the corner not far from the potentiometer.
-Please insert the jumper cap on the pin with L and the middle pin, so that the pin with H is independent.

-These pins and potentiometers are used to adjust the working mode of the PIR.
-At present, we have adjusted it to the most suitable state for the first use.
-More specific details will be understood later.
+:ref:`PIR Motion Sensor`

 Now, let's use PIR and active buzzer to build an Intruder Alarm.

 Wiring
 -------------------------------------------

 Two types of buzzers are included in the kit.
-We need to use active buzzers.
-Turn them around.
-The sealed back (not the exposed PCB) is the one we want.
+We need to use active buzzer.
+Turn them around, the sealed back (not the exposed PCB) is the one we want.

 .. image:: img/buzzer.png

-The buzzer needs to use a triode when working, here we use S8050.
+The buzzer needs to use a transistor when working, here we use S8050.

 .. image:: img/wiring_intruder_alarm.png

 1. Connect 3V3 and GND of Pico to the power bus of the breadboard.
 #.
 Connect the positive pin of the buzzer to the positive power bus.
 #.
-Connect the cathode pin of the buzzer to the **collector** lead of the triode.
+Connect the cathode pin of the buzzer to the **collector** lead of the transistor.
 #.
 Connect the base lead of the transistor to the GP15 pin through a 1kΩ resistor.
 #.
 Connect the **emitter** lead of the transistor to the negative power bus.
 #.
 Connect the OUT of PIR to the GP14 pin, VCC to the positive power bus, and GND to the negative power bus.